nnienaber2/conduct/user-agreement.md

 If any part of this Agreement is held invalid or unenforceable, that portion of the Agreement will be construed to reflect the parties’ original intent.
 The remaining portions will remain in full force and effect.
 Any failure on the part of Era of Health to enforce any provision of this Agreement will not be considered a waiver of our right to enforce such provision.
 Our rights under this Agreement will survive any termination of this Agreement.

 ### 9. Amendments; Complete Agreement
-This Agreement may only be modified by a written amendment signed by an authorized representative of Era of Health, or by the posting by Era of Health of a revised version in accordance with Section R. Changes to These Terms. this User Agreement, together with the Era of Health Privacy Statement, represent the complete and exclusive statement of the agreement between you and us.
+This Agreement may only be modified by a written amendment signed by an authorized representative of Era of Health, or by the posting by Era of Health of a revised version in accordance with Section Titled "Changes to this User Agreement."
+Changes to These Terms. this User Agreement, together with the Era of Health Privacy Statement, represent the complete and exclusive statement of the agreement between you and us.
 This Agreement supersedes any proposal or prior agreement oral or written, and any other communications between you and Era of Health relating to the subject matter of these terms including any confidentiality or nondisclosure agreements.

-## R.  Questions
+## Q.  Questions
 Questions about the Terms of Service?
 Contact a human at  support@eraofhealth.com.